xMiguelx13/Active-Directory/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-This project includes using Windows Server 2019 and Windows 10 to create a network and add users using PowerShell in an automated way to the system.
+This project consists of using Oracle VirtualBox with Windows Server 2019 and Windows 10 to create a network and add users using PowerShell in an automated way to the system.

+Here, we will create a Domain Controller (DC) inside of a Virtual Machine, that will house the network machines' two network adapters.
+One of the network adapters will connect to the internet, while the other one will connect to the private network created.
+On this DC we will install Windows Server 2019.
+On the DC, we will create our domain as "mydomain.com" and install Active  Directory.
+We will then configure NAT and Routing so that the inside Active Directory can get access to the internet.
+We will also set up a DHCP on the DC, so that clients can get on the network.

+We will then use PowerShell to add users into the Active Directory.

+Finally, we will start another virtual machine and install Windows 10.
+This will have the private users that will go into the network we have created above.

 <br />